 Importantly, your battery charge does not need to reach 100%.
 As soon as you reach 80% you have enough power for most of your travel around Ireland.
 Consider that Dublin-Galway is just 208 km apart, while from the north of Ireland (say Glenveagh National Park) to Cork the drive is only 470 km.

-Depending on which EV model you have, maximum ranges vary from around 120km up to 550km.
-If you’re going on a longer route with an electric car, you may want to plan your journey so that your stops coincide with places where your car can be charged, e.g. while you have lunch.
+Depending on which EV model you have, maximum ranges vary from around 140km up to 550km.
+If you’re going on a longer route with an electric car, you may want to plan your journey so that your stops coincide with places where your car can be charged, e.g. while you have lunch, need a toilet break or coffee.
 So check such spots before you leave and plan your pit stops in advance.

 Speed, storage and driving style